 They are worth the hype trust me.
 I also love the fact that the Crab Shack is a community project so the local community benefits directly from the restaurant.
 You have to book a reservation for lunch and the sundowner as it gets pretty full.

 I had such an amazing time in Watamu.
-I would definitely recommend it for someone in need of some R & R. If you’re looking for a vacation spot this Christmas and New Years’ season, do give Sun Palm a call.
+I would definitely recommend it for someone in need of some R & R. If you’re looking for a vacation spot do contact Sun Palm.

 A huge thank you to the Sun Palm Beach Resort team for graciously hosting me, check out their website here.